Basic Steps to Pick Good Mutual Fund Schemes

 Indian mutual fund universe comprises 5,500 schemes.
 And over 300 are in the equity alone.
 Obviously, it is not an easy thing to choose the fund that fits into an investors scheme of things.

-Mutualfundwala, gives you a few basic steps that shall assist you in choosing a fund that may fit into your financial plan.
+Mutualfundwala, gives you a few basic steps that shall assist you in choosing a good mutual fund that may fit into your financial plan.

 - Investment Goals: we need to invest with an objective in mind.
 An objective or rather a financial objective can be any or more or all of the following: